Jeremy casts spells in between his careers as a chemical analyst and campus manager.

-Planeswalker Nicol requires a fair chunk of mana plus three specific colors, but offers four loyalty abilities.
+Planeswalker Nicol Bolas requires a fair chunk of mana plus three specific colors but offers four loyalty abilities.
 All impress, particularly the first, which adds two loyalty and can cast an opposing card for free, and the last, which subtracts 12 loyalty to exile all opposing nonland permanents.

 49. Nissa, Vastwood Seer/Nissa, Sage Animist

-Here, Nissa first begins as a low-cost creature who also conveniently searches for a Forest, ensuring you don't run out of land, and her elf status usefully combos well the popular green elf family.
+Nissa first begins as a low-cost creature who also searches a forest from your deck, ensuring you don't run out of lands, and her elf status usefully combos well the popular green elf family.
 Then, once your land total hits seven (one of green's specialties), she turns into an impressive planeswalker whose +1 loyalty ability either adds to your hand or gives an extra land.

 48. Thassa, God of the Sea

 The god cards always impress, especially blue's Thassa.
-Although it doesn't count as a creature until your blue devotion hits 5 (the number of blue symbols you have in the costs of permanents you control), Thassa wields an impressive 5 power and 5 toughness, is indestructible, scries at the upkeep of each of your turns, and can spend two mana to make a creature unblockable for the turn.
+Although it doesn't count as a creature until your blue devotion hits five (the number of blue symbols you have in the costs of permanents you control), Thassa wields an impressive 5/5, is indestructible, scries a card during your upkeep, and can spend two mana to make a creature unblockable for the turn.

 47. Maze of Ith